n8mcdunna/kafka-message-broker/README.md

 - Create development, staging, and production environments in cloud environment, for example AWS.
     - Create AWS ECR repository to store images and version tags with Terraform.
     - Set up AWS EC2 instances to use for scalable compute with Terraform.
-    - Set up AWS tools needed for networking, load balancing, and security
+    - Set up AWS tools needed for networking, load balancing, and security.
 - Use Github Actions workflows to build Docker images and push those images to AWS ECR when a change happens to the codebase.
 - Set up Kubernetes on AWS EC2 instances to manage containers and scale application.
 - Use [Helm chart](https://artifacthub.io/packages/helm/bitnami/kafka) to manage application components for easier installation and upgrades.
 - Set up [Flux](https://fluxcd.io/flux/) or similar tool to monitor AWS ECR repository for new images and tags created by GitHub Actions, update Helm chart, and automatically deploy code to respective cloud environment.